The One and a Half Year Bachelor’s Degree for Less Than Free

 Tuition and Fees

 To get that number lower, find out how tuition and fees are calculated.
 At WGU, tuition and fees are lumped into a single six-month bill.
 During those six months, you can take as many classes as you want.
 The cost of taking three classes or six classes in a semester is the same.
-Obviously, you will pay a lot less overall by taking more classes in a single semester.
+You will pay a lot less overall by taking more classes in a single semester.

 Most other colleges charge by the credit hour.
 One credit hour class might cost $233; a three-credit hour class might cost $700.
 And remember, you generally need 120 credit hours to graduate.
 The less full classes that you have to take, the cheaper the degree is.
 Although you can change the cost of required classes, you can minimize fees.
 Colleges love to tack on fees!
 To name a few, they have technology fees, campus fees, library fees, athletics fees, or cafeteria fees.
 Many of these fees apply even if you never physically visit the campus.
 Plan your class schedule for your entire degree and ensure that you aren’t taking just 1 or 2 classes in your final semester.
 Fees are charged by the semester.
 By enrolling in fewer semesters overall, you could save $500 – $1000 in fees.